 We’ve put together a selection of guides to help keep you riding through the change of the seasons.

-Here is our MTB advice, but if you’re a multi-discipline rider or thinking about trying something new, why not check out our advice on road riding and commuting in autumn.
+Here is our commuting advice, but if you’re a multi-discipline rider or thinking about trying something new, why not check out our advice on MTB riding and road riding.
 Or for some general autumn bike servicing advice, click here.

 Dress right: The Autumn essentials I find it hard to survive without: waterproof gloves that don’t make you too hot (I have Endura Strikes), mudguards, clear glasses, an under-helmet hat and a buff to keep my neck warm, and a Gore rain jacket for wet days that keeps me comfortable come rain or shine.

 Stand out: To be seen on the busy London streets I always try and wear bright-coloured clothing - it helps me stand out from the sea of black most cyclists wear.
 Reflective elements are always helpful and I tend to turn my lights on before most others.
 I love my rechargeable Lezynes.